11. Child support ends at age 18.

 18. If my spouse owes me money, I can offset that amount against the amount I owe him or her for support.

 There are very few things a paying spouse or parent can offset against his or her child or spousal support obligation.
 Even if your former spouse owes you money as a result of your property division, you cannot offset the amount you are owed against your court ordered child or spousal support.
-In fact, you will be held in contempt of court if you do.
+In fact, you can be held in contempt of court if you do.